tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-polygon-is-not-a-polygon-2023-12-08/index.md

 visualizations the same we work out mathematics, for instance, employing definitions and properties.

+## Leveraging Math to Clarify the Rounded Rectangle Design

+There are many vague non-mathematical concepts out there, like the meaning of a rectangle and a rounded rectangle.
+These false ideas suggest that rounded rectangles are rectangles, that you can make a rectangle rounded by mutating its borders imperatively, and even that they're 3D shapes.

+A fake idea includes the name itself, "rounded *rectangle*," leading to a fake friend or idea that suggests to be something it's not.

+Particularly in the domain of shapes, math will give us the theoretical framework to build math software and throw away general-purpose shortcuts like primitive-driven design, the need for overwhelming and complicated tests, and implementation ambiguity.

+A round rectangle consists of ellipse arcs and an inner rectangle, and by using a math definition, we're led to composable high-level constructs.

+Rounded rectangles degenerate to an ellipse when the inner rectangle degenerates (to a point), only leaving the four arcs.
+It's been seen how the canvas API is tightly coupled with respect to high-level designs since one change to one part of its model changes everything else —not happening when using the math model.

+By applying basic math, the design misconceptions and flawed general-purpose or imperative issues will go away.
+Rounded rectangles are 2D shapes more complex than rectangles, and by standing by the theory, we can scale more complex compositions properly.

 ## References

 [1] Alexander, D. C., & Koeberlein, G. M. (2011).
 Elementary Geometry for